General Education Curriculum

 - The Biology minor is earned as part of the BS, Natural Science major, Health Science specialization.

-- Prior to the start of the Professional phase (Year 4) of the program, all course work referenced in the first 3 years must be completed in full.
+- Prior to the start of the Professional phase (Year 4) of the program, all coursework referenced in the first 3 years must be completed in full.

-Applicants for admission to the Bachelor of Science in Natural Science/Doctor of Physical Therapy (BS, NS/DPT) program who are currently enrolled in high school should apply directly to the Daemen College Office of Admissions.
+Applicants for admission to the Bachelor of Science in Natural Science/Doctor of Physical Therapy (BS, NS/DPT) program who is currently enrolled in high school should apply directly to the Daemen College Office of Admissions.
 You may apply online at https://app.applyyourself.com/AYApplicantLogin/ApplicantConnectLogin.asp?id=DAEMEN-U. First-year applicants are required to have three years of high school science (including chemistry,) with three years of high school mathematics (including trigonometry) recommended.
 The Admissions Committee will also consider standardized test scores, high school GPA, transcripts (including grade performance and rigor of courses selected), extracurricular activities, class rank, and counselor or teacher recommendations.

 Transfer applicants for admission to the Bachelor of Science in Natural Science/Doctor of Physical Therapy (BS, NS/DPT) program at the pre-professional phase should apply directly to the Daemen College Office of Admissions.
 You may apply online at https://app.applyyourself.com/AYApplicantLogin/ApplicantConnectLogin.asp?id=DAEMEN-U. The Admissions Committee will consider overall GPA and science GPA in previous college course credits to be transferred, standardized test scores, and all required application materials and required documents.